 In Clearwater County's Strategic Plan 2022-26, Council has recognized the goal of providing Internet accessibility to the majority of County residents and businesses as a key priority.

 As part of its efforts to bridge the digital divide in the County, Council has committed to building a high-speed broadband Internet network.

 The Core Backbone Broadband Internet Plan 2020-2025 is a six-stage project that would use a combination of over 360 kilometres of fibre-optic cable and wireless towers to provide high-speed Internet connectivity throughout the County.

-For more information, please see answers below to FREQUENTLY ASKED QUESTIONS about the broadband project.
+- For more information, please see FREQUENTLY ASKED QUESTIONS about the broadband project.

 Will the County’s broadband network enable Internet Service Providers to improve and expand service?